byroot/byroot.github.io/_posts/2025-01-23-the-mythical-io-bound-rails-app.markdown

 the SQL query, but that's not necessarily true.

-It actually means that performing the query **and** getting the thread scheduled again took 20 milliseconds, and you cannot possibly tell how much each part took individually.
+It actually means that performing the query **and** getting the thread scheduled again took 20 milliseconds, and you cannot possibly tell how much each part took individually (Edit: At John Duff's request, I wrote [a very quick guide on how you can tell if your application is experiencing some form of CPU starvation](/ruby/performance/2025/01/23/io-instrumentation.html)).

 So for all you know, the query might have been performed in under a millisecond, and all the remaining time was spent waiting to acquire the GVL, running GC, or waiting for the operating system scheduler to resume your process.